Latest Financials

 Cash Flow from Operating Activities

-The Group generated positive cash flows from operating activities with a net cash inflow of $18.8 million for 1HFY26 (1HFY25: $5.3 million; 2HFY25: $6.7 million).
+Cash flow generation from operating activities improved significantly year-on-year with a net cash inflow of $43.9 million for FY26 (FY25: $12.0 million) and $25.2 million for 2HFY26 (2HFY25: $6.7 million; 1HFY26: $18.8 million).
 This was a result of focused working capital management and efforts to expedite the collections of trade receivables.

 Cash Flow from Investing Activities